The main points

 - use condoms with male partners

-- have a female partner and she is treated if she develops BV
+- have partner/s with a vagina and they are treated if they develop BV

 When can I have sex again?

-If you have female partners you might be advised to not have sex until your symptoms have settled.
+If you have partners with a vagina you might be advised to not have sex until your symptoms have settled.
 You don’t need to avoid sex with other partners if you have BV.